aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/resize-image/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Additionally, you can make photo sizing proportionally the picture width or height:
+Also, you can use proportional resizing and specify only desired picture width or height:
 </p>

 {{< gist "aspose-com-gists" "e3ab4246a7061ee32df42c74051bdaff" "resize-image-proportionally.py" >}}